Sparshtomar/Walli---4K-Wallpapers/README.md

 ## 📊 Play Store Performance

-This app was previously published on the Google Play Store and received an impressive number of downloads before the developer account was terminated.
+This app was previously published on the Google Play Store and received an impressive number of downloads before the developer account faced some issues.
 See the screenshot below as proof:

 ![Downloads Screenshot](screenshots/walli_downloads.jpeg)

-> 📈 **Total Downloads:** Over _X_ downloads on the Play Store
+> 📈 **Total Downloads:** Over 10K+ downloads on the Play Store

 ## 📱 Screenshots